jcraigk/phishin/README.md

 ## Maintenance

 You can create a new user via the Rails console (`bundle exec rails c`).
-See [Devise documentation](https://github.com/plataformatec/devise) for details on the authentication system.
+See [Sorcery documentation](https://github.com/Sorcery/sorcery) for details on the authentication system.

 ## Contributions